Hal Geer

 Harold Eugene Geer (September 13, 1916 – January 26, 2017) was an American producer, filmmaker and animator, noteworthy for his association with the Looney Tunes franchise.

 Military career

 Prior to his career in the entertainment industry, Geer served as a combat cameraman with the 16th Combat Camera Unit, enlisting just two weeks after the attack on Pearl Harbor.
 As a sergeant he participated in several major projects, including the film documentary China Crisis.
 He received a field commission to lieutenant, and took part in 86 combat missions during World War II.
 He remained in the Army Reserves for 24 years, achieving the rank of major.
-In addition to his flight duties, he also worked as a newsreel cameraman during the war, and his experience in this job helped him secure a position in the special effects department at Warner Bros. after the war ended on September 2, 1945.
+In addition to his flight duties, he also worked as a newsreel cameraman during the war, and his experience in this job helped him secure a position in the special effects department at Warner Bros.
+Cartoons after the war ended on September 2, 1945.